Installing PostgreSQL Single Node on Ubuntu

 Verify Deployment

-Test connection: Use the built-in pg_isready to detect the port, use psql to execute simple SQL and print version/time
+Test connection: Use the built-in pg_isready to check the port, use psql to execute simple SQL and print version/time

 <b>docker exec -it pg-enterprise psql -U postgres -c "select version(); select current_timestamp; select 'Hello from PG' as msg;"</b>